Saturday, February 11, 2012

 The 4 Seasons with one of the great sounds of the early 60's...

 1963: Paul & Paula had the new #1 song with "Hey Paula".
 That meant someone had to fall and on this day it was the Rooftop Singers.
-Bobby Vee's excellent "The Night Has a Thousand Eyes" remained third with "Loop De Loop" from Johnny Thunder next.
-The rest of a great Top 10: The 4 Seasons vaulted from 15 to 6 with one of their signature hits--"Walk Like a Man", Dion moved from 12-7 with "Ruby Baby", the Miracles climbed in with "You've Really Got a Hold On Me", the Cascades' great song "Rhythm of the Rain" shot up from 19 to 9 and Steve Lawrence fell with "Go Away Little Girl".
+Bobby Vee's excellent "The Night Has A Thousand Eyes" remained third with "Loop De Loop" from Johnny Thunder next.
+The rest of a great Top 10: The 4 Seasons vaulted from 15 to 6 with one of their signature hits--"Walk Like A Man", Dion moved from 12-7 with "Ruby Baby", the Miracles climbed in with "You've Really Got A Hold On Me", the Cascades' great song "Rhythm Of The Rain" shot up from 19 to 9 and Steve Lawrence fell with "Go Away Little Girl".

 1968: Hal Cone, former manager of the Monkees, was found guilty of theft, forgery, receiving stolen property and conspiracy.